ChrisOwens505/personalwebsiteproject/README.md

 - *milestone1.php* should be named `milestone-1.php` - small detail I know, but precise file naming is so important.
 Especially for capstone where they need to be exact otherwise everything can break.
 - create a `css` directory inside of `/documentation`, and move your CSS file there.
 This is the correct way to organize these files.
 You'll need to update the path in the `<link>` tag in your HTML to match.
 - Same thing for the image file... create a directory named `images` inside `/documentation`, and move your image there.
 Update the `url` path in the CSS stylesheet to match.

+## Milestone 2&alpha; Feedback
+This is a start - but I don't think that what I'm seeing is accurate enough to base your development on.
+The wireframes don't line up with the content strategy very well.
+It's clear that they were not planned or created together.
+You mention a lot of content you want to feature, but I don't see it anywhere in the wireframe plans.

+**I also don't see a contact form**.
+Where/how do you plan to feature that?
+The "Audience" and "Goal" sections I see in the wireframes don't belong there.
+That is not content you would put on your site.

+The scale on mobile is much too small - it's practically unreadable on that phone screen.
+You'll need to make sure your content is bigger than that on an actual phone.

+Other than these things, your layout is fairly simple and should be pretty easy to create using Bootstrap.

+Keep in mind that a proper wireframe should have no graphic design elements on it.
+It's just a blueprint.
+I do see you included a background texture.
+I'm not sure if this is what you're planning on using, but if so, you'll likely need to find or create a small image tile and repeat it across your background as a `background-image` in CSS.

+I also see your top navigation is on the bottom on mobile and on the top on desktop.
+This is easy to do using the [fixed-bottom](https://getbootstrap.com/docs/4.0/utilities/position/#fixed-bottom) class.
+You'll need some custom CSS to disable it using a `@media` query on large screens though.

+Overall I suggest you do a little more planning on your layout and practice Bootstrap a little more before you begin developing your PWP.
+See if you can complete the Bootstrap Challenge from beginning to end successfully before you start coding PWP.
+Take no more than a few days at most, otherwise you risk falling behind schedule.

+Your Milestone 2a passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Circle back with me if you have any questions of concerns.
+You will need Tier III work from here on to pass this project.
+Please inform your tutor of this.